Is RB Dameon Pierce a lock to make Texans’ active roster in 2024?

 “I didn’t play Dameon because I’ve seen enough from Dameon in practice and everything,” Ryans said of his decision Saturday.
 “I’ve had a good look at Dameon.”

 Then came the firing of Pep Hamilton and the arrival of Bobby Slowik.
-A sophomore slump ensued under the new zone-heavy run style.
+A second-year slump ensued under the new zone-heavy run style.
 Pierce started the first nine games before trading places with Devin Singletary.

 He averaged 2.9 yards per attempt and only found the end zone on a special teams touchdown.